The best Black Friday deals as they drop

 Emma premium mattress, double: Was £1,099, now £494.55, Emma-mattress.co.uk

 Black Friday mattress deals are some of the best.
-And, luckily, everyone’s favourite bed-in-a-box brand Emma has kicked off deals early.
+And, luckily, everyone’s favourite bed-in-a-box brand Emma has lots of deals right now.
 This mattress is currently reduced by 55 per cent, which is quite something, considering it received rave reviews in our guide to the best mattresses.
 The “isolation was excellent, but we were also impressed with how well it regulated our temperature”, praised our tester.
 If you want to sleep in a “bubble of bliss”, this is the bed for you.

 Kenwood K20MS21 microwave: Was £160, now £99.99, Currys.co.uk